mollyzyy787/SqueezeCFNet/README.md

 │   │   ├── annotation.json
 ```
 ### Demo
-- Demo
+- Demo <br>
 Use the function `processImSeq` in `demo.py` to perform tracking in continous image sequences.  <br>
 Use the function `analyzeImSeq` in `demo.py` to get confidence scores on all labeled object from three different types of trackers. <br>
-need to update the image sequence directory in script before use.
+need to update the image sequence directory in script before use. <br>
-- Speed test
+- Speed test <br>
-Run `speed_test.py` and replace the image sequence directory in script before use.
+Run `speed_test.py` and replace the image sequence directory in script before use.<br>

-### Acknowledgement
-The KCF with HOG feature tracker in `baseline` referenced [pyTrackers](https://github.com/fengyang95/pyCFTrackers) under the MIT license. <br>
-The DCFNet baseline in `models` referenced [DCFNet](https://github.com/foolwood/DCFNet_pytorch) under the MIT license.